 It happens to all of us.
 We need to send money to a friend or family member to split a purchase.
 Waiting to give cash in person isn’t an option.
 Neither is mailing a paper check (yes, people still do this) because it takes too long.

-Thankfully, several apps let you send money for free within the United States.
+Thankfully, several digital wallet apps let you send money for free within the United States.
 In an instant, your money is on its way to your friend for dinner or a larger expense like next month’s road trip.
 Now they don’t have to ask that awkward question of when you’re going to pay them.

 There are two different sections to this guide.
 The first section is different apps to send money within the United States — sometimes, for free!
 While some of these apps offer international transfers, the second section focuses specifically on global send-money apps.

 Send Money in the United States

 My wife and I use a few of these apps to send money.
 We like how easy it is to send digital payments for free.
 It’s less hassle for us and our friends since they don’t have to deposit a check at a bank or potentially carry large amounts of cash around.

 Plus, digital payment apps are safer and quicker than mailing checks or money orders.

 This first set of apps makes it easy to send money to others inside the U.S. In most cases, these apps let you transfer money for free between friends.
 You will likely pay a fee if you own a business and invoice clients.

 If you currently use apps to send money, you probably know about Venmo.

 It’s free to transfer money to other Venmo users from these three sources:

 - Your Venmo account balance